fastrgv/AdaVenture/README.md

 ## Setup & Running Adaventure:

-The application's root directory [./avent/] contains files for deployment on 2 platforms:  1)windows (32 or 64 bit), 2)linux, in addition to source code.
+The application's root directory [./avent/] contains files for deployment on 2 platforms:  1)windows (64 bit), 2)linux, in addition to source code.
 If you are NOT running windows, you do not need .dll files.

 Windows users see "windows-setup.txt".